Meet our chemical regulatory, policy and risk assessment experts

 As well as her regulatory experience, Sian is an experienced project manager and can support you in developing a bespoke strategy for your regulatory compliance.

-Georgina Walker – Poison Centre Product Manager
+Georgina Walker – Poison Centre and SDS Product Manager

 Georgina works closely with Poison Centres to provide expert knowledge on the poison centre requirements for fulfilling our customers Annex VIII obligations in each Member State.